antonytuff/antonytuff.github.io/content/now/now.md

 - Getting a new job, after a long time.

 ### What I'm listening to {#what-i-m-listening-to}
-- Benny Goodman - Sing, Sing, Sing
+- ELO - Mister Blue Sky
-- Led Zeppelin - Houses of the Holy

 ### What I'm reading {#what-i-m-reading}
 - [Growth of the Soil by Knut Hamsun](https://www.amazon.com/Growth-Soil-Knut-Hamsun-ebook/dp/B0BLVLC47X/)